Google Image Charts Alternative: Choose the Right Replacement

 />

 Set format: "png" for email (PNG has universal client support) and scale: 2 for retina screens.
-See the full charts in emails guide for client compatibility, dark mode, and best practices.
+See the full charts in emails guide for client compatibility, image blocking, and best practices.

 Frequently asked questions